 Center for Change was founded on October 28, 1994, by a team of psychologists and a physician with a long history together.
-On that day, Center for Change began to live out its mission to heal women from the inside out.
 From those first days, Center for Change began to design the current facility and develop its core treatment programs.
-A handpicked team of experts forms the backbone of what we do, and they are committed to helping each girl or woman get back their life and restore a sense of freedom that may have been absent for far too long.
+A handpicked team of experts forms the backbone of what we do, and they are committed to helping each person get back their life and restore a sense of freedom that may have been absent for far too long.

 The Center is licensed with the State of Utah as a Specialty Psychiatric Hospital, and in April 1998, Center for Change received accreditation from The Joint Commission.
 This accreditation is limited to top organizations delivering high levels of patient service, reducing patient risk and creating an environment for continuous improvement.
 The Joint Commission has recognized Center for Change for its high standards of patient care and commitment to ongoing education.